moshangyi/mahjong/README.md

     - Then you need to tap other two tiles in your hand to form CHOW, then discard a tile.
 11. Win
     - Play continues until someone wins and taps the "Bingo" button.
+12. Rejoing and Exiting
+    - This Mahjong game has a screen sleep prevention feature.
+While playing, your phone or tablet will not automatically go to sleep.
+    - After finishing a game, please tap the “Quit” button to restore your device’s automatic sleep function.
+    - During a game, any swipe on the control panel or launching another application will automatically exit the Mahjong game.
+    - However, if you rejoin, you can continue playing from where you left off. (you can switch player with this function)
 ---

 ## 📱 Notes